 As expected, southern Europe tops the list of highest temperatures recorded in Europe.
 From Europe’s record in Greece, all the way to 47.4 °C in Portugal, 47.4 °C in Spain (set on August 14, 2021), 47.0 °C in Italy and 46 °C in southern France – this part of our continent can be scorching hot.

 Albania‘s record is at 44.8 °C, with its northern neighbor Kosovo standing at 42.0 °C.

 Being at the crossroads of Meditteranean (Southern Europe) and Central Europe, Croatia holds the highest temperature recorded in this region.
 Its national record of 42.8 °C was recorded in Ploče on August 5, 1981.
 All other countries from this region also have their highs above 40 °C – from 41.9 °C in Hungary to 40.2 in Poland.

-Russia tops the list (its European part) with a recorded high of 45.4 °C. That is 0.9 °C above the Romanian national record of 44.5 °C. Belarus is the only country in this region with its national record below 40 °C – standing at 38.9
+Russia tops the list (its European part) with a recorded high of 45.4 °C. That is 0.9 °C above the Romanian national record of 44.5 °C. Belarus is the only country in this region with a national record below 40 °C – standing at 38.9

 Baltics and Nordics

 As expected, milder highest temperature records are expected in this region.
-Iceland, truly a land of ice, has the lowest record in Europe with its record high reaches 30.5 °C – that is 17.5 °C colder than Europe’s record from Greece.
+Iceland, truly a land of ice, has the lowest record in Europe, with its record high reaching 30.5 °C – that is 17.5 °C colder than Europe’s record from Greece.
 The highest temperature recorded in this region is from Sweden.
 There have been at least two occasions when Sweden recorded 38.0 °C as the highest temperature ever.
 The first time it happened was on July 9, 1933 (Ultuna), and the second time was on June 29, 1947, in Målilla.

-Owing to the effects of the Atlantic ocean and milder climate, Ireland‘s record is 33.3 °C – making it the only second country in Europe (after Iceland) with the highest temperature ever recorded not reaching over 35 °C.
+Due to the Atlantic ocean’s effects and milder climate, Ireland‘s record is 33.3 °C – making it the only second country in Europe (after Iceland) with the highest temperature ever recorded, not reaching over 35 °C.